Amheklerior/dotfiles/README.md

 - the [github's dotfiles community](https://dotfiles.github.io/) which has been a great source of ideas and inspiration
 - [Michael Paulson (aka The Primeagen)](https://www.youtube.com/c/ThePrimeagen) for his [_developer productivity_ course](https://frontendmasters.com/courses/developer-productivity/)
 - [Patrick Mcdonald](https://twitter.com/eieioxyz) for his [_dotfiles from start to finish-ish_ course](https://www.udemy.com/course/dotfiles-from-start-to-finish-ish/)
-- [Mathia's macos sensible default settings](https://github.com/mathiasbynens/dotfiles/blob/main/.macos), and [macos-defaults.com](https://macos-defaults.com/), used as reference for automating macos system settings, and [`plistwatch`](https://github.com/catilac/plistwatch) which made easier to experiment with, and iterate over, system and app's settings.
+- [Mathia's macos sensible default settings](https://github.com/mathiasbynens/dotfiles/blob/main/.macos), and [macos-defaults.com](https://macos-defaults.com/), used as reference for automating macos system settings, and [`plistwatch`](https://github.com/catilac/plistwatch) which made it easier to experiment with, and iterate over, system and app's settings.